FugLong/Nano33_PC_Head_Tracker/readme.md

 4. Flashing Light Blue/Cyan = mag calibration.
 Move the device in figure-8 patterns to calibrate. ~30 sec.
 5. After the cyan light stops flashing and goes solid this means the calibration is complete and will save to memory.
 Then the device should automatically restart and go into idle mode (purple LED).

+### Recalibration:
-#### ***If the device is acting up and/or you have moved locations you may want to recalibrate.
+***If the device is acting up and/or you have moved locations you may want to recalibrate.
 Any time the device is in idle mode you can shake it violently for 5 seconds until the LED flashes yellow/orange.
 It will then restart and begin the calibration sequence after a few seconds.***

 ---